koficodes/koficodes.github.io/_posts/2018-01-18-How-to-tackle-a-data-science-project.md

 Before explaining each step.
 I would like to bring to mind that you don't necessarily have to follow each step from beginning to end.
 The deliverables (end result)  of the project should guide you in each step.
 For instance not all analytics projects require modeling or use of machine learning.
-Eg. some data science projects that is meant for exploratory and understanding purposes can deliver tabular data or visualizations as their end result for communicating their findings.
+Eg. some data science projects that are meant for exploratory and understanding purposes can deliver tabular data or visualizations as their end result for communicating their findings.

 ### Business Understanding and Problem definition